New Brunswick College of Craft and Design: International partnerships

 The New Brunswick College of Craft and Design was one of eight Canadian colleges chosen to lead post-secondary initiatives in Brazil as part of the bilateral "Mulheres Mils" project.
 The partnership was designed to train disadvantaged Brazilian women, in northern and northeastern states of the country, in fashion, handicrafts, and other skills.

 Student life

-Student Body

-The focus on entrepreneurship is tailored to students who want to develop commercial or artistic collections, work in the industry or start a business.
+The focus on entrepreneurship is aimed students wanting to develop commercial or artistic collections, work in the industry, or start a business.
 The program attracts a wide range of people.
-Typically, a third are older than 35.
-NBCCD classes have an average of 12 students, which helps sustain its dedication to one-on-one mentorship.
+Typically, one third are aged older than 35.
+NBCCD classes have an average of 12 students, to help maintain focus on to one-on-one mentorship.